 - Hemodialysis vascular access stops working

-See “What are the possible side effects of PROCRIT ?” below.
+See “What are the possible side effects of PROCRIT?” below for more information.

 What is PROCRIT?

-PROCRIT may be used to treat a lower than normal number of red blood cells (anemia) if it is caused by:
+PROCRIT may be used to treat anemia if it is caused by:

 - Chronic kidney disease (you may or may not be on dialysis).